derniercri/hornet/README.md

 ### Reconnect when loosing the connection

-Socket.io has an built-in system for reconnection, but Hornet has it own too.
-It allow you to ask for a new token to initialize a new connection.
+Socket.io has an built-in system for reconnection and Hornet has its own too.
+It allows you to ask for a new token to initialize a new connection.
 You just have to define the "disconnect" event with this :

 	//javascript
 	hornet.on("hornet", disconnect", function ( ) {
 		//Ajax calling to get a new token ?
 	};

 After that, the client will try to open a new connection to Hornet with the new token.
-Note that, it let some time between two attempts and it increase over the time to a maximum of 30 seconds.
+Notice that it lets some time between two attempts and this increases over the time to a maximum of 30 seconds.

 ## Hornet connectors

-### Specifications
+### Standard

-Each connector should expose the following described methods, adapted to implementation language or framework
+Each connector should expose the following described methods, adapted to any language or framework specificities

 #### constructor

 	initializer of the connector.
-Should be parametrized with Redis connection settings.
+Should have Redis connection settings as parameters

 #### create access token